bryanz35/smathhacks-gooners/doc.md

 output of our propulsion system.

-Additionally, we hope to move the image classification model along with camera input handling to a raspberry pi, which will sit inside the submersible and communicate with both the arduino and laptop/web server for key input.
+Additionally, we hope to move the image classification model along with camera input handling to a Raspberry Pi, which will sit inside the submersible and communicate with both the arduino and laptop/web server for key input.

 We also have room for additional diagnostic modules on the submersible to better